Jojendersie/Epsilon-Intersection/README.md

 How to use the library?
 -------------------------------------------------------------------------------

-There are 2 different ways to include ε into your project:

-  1. Add all files to your current project and compile as usual.
+ε is a header only library.
+Add all files to your project and include the needed portion.
+Then add the include path to ``epsilon/include`` to your compile options/IDE.

-  2. Compile a library and use that
+The best way to include ε into a project is to use git-submodules should your parent project be a git repository too.

 All interfaces are declared in ``include/ei/<xyz>.hpp`` files.
 You never need to include or look into files from the ``include/ei/details`` or ``src`` directory.